sharmine-s/sql-databases/resources/two_table_design_recipe_template.md

 1. **[A] has many [B]**
 2. And on the other side, **[B] belongs to [A]**
-3. In that case, the foreign key is in the table `[]
+3. In that case, the foreign key is in the table [B]

 Replace the relevant bits in this example with your own: